Wishing Well — Even When It’s Hard

 Over time, the energy shifted.
 Conversations got less tense.
 We’ll never be best friends, but that edge?
 It softened.
 It was no longer about who won—it was about being okay with who I am and letting go of what no longer served me.

+So why share this?
 Because maybe you’re there too—stuck with the anger, waiting for an apology that might never come.
-And if that’s the case, I just want to say: try wishing them well.
+If that’s the case, I just want to say: try wishing them well.
 Not for them.
 For you.
 You might just be surprised at how freeing it is.